Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### RequestOpenSession

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageTypeEnum](#messagetypeenum)::RequestOpenSession**. </br>
 This message is sent from the Moderator-Client to the ServerLogic when the moderator wants to connect to the ServerLogic.
 The password confirms that the moderator is allowed to use the ServerLogic and the Guid of the moderator will be saved in the logs henceforth, for further communication.
-In addition, the creation of a session is also requested from the ServerLogic at the same time.
+In addition, the creation of an Online-Session is also requested from the ServerLogic at the same time.

 ``` csharp
 class RequestOpenSession : MessageContainer